franciscolobo/KOMODO2/cran-comments.md

 ## Changes and notes
 * Regular maintenance update:
-    * Updated documentation.
-    * Added links to published paper and updated citation()
+    * fixed minor bug that resulted in common file path errors in Windows

 ## R CMD check results
 * Duration: 42.5s
-* 0 errors | 0 warnings | 0 notes ; R CMD check succeeded
+* 0 errors | 0 warnings | 1 note ; R CMD check succeeded
+* the note refers to:
+> installed size is  5.4Mb
+>    sub-directories of 1Mb or more:
+>      doc   4.5Mb

+This is due to the extensive documentation.

 ## Test environments
 * macOS: